Last updated April 2023: 37 new found cars added. Take a look in the Monte Special section for engine and body modifications.

-The first real prototype was built, from July 1980, with Dallara from the basics of a Group 5 Montecarlo (a spare body); hence the metal roof of the coupe version!
-For previous pre-production and development work leftover Montecarlo or Scorpion body's were used.
+The first real prototype was built, starting in July 1980, with Dallara from the basics of a Group 5 Montecarlo (a spare body); hence the metal roof of the coupe version!
+For earlier pre-production and development work leftover Montecarlo or Scorpion body's were used.

 The Pininfarina production review shows only a total of 220 cars (Corse body's) built from 1981 (11) to 1982 (209).

 20 EVO 1: 1.8.1982 (151AR0000301 - 151AR0000320), 310pk

 20 EVO 2: 1.1.1984 (151AR0000400 - 151AR0000420), 325pk